 Box 2 The Adam Stork story is the fully accountable psychosis-addressing-and-solving REAL explanation of the human condition.

-So if you’ve read the Adam Stork story, which is presented in F. Essay 5, you will have been able to understand how it finally does explain the riddle of riddles of the human condition, how we could be ‘good’ when we appeared to be ‘bad’.
+So if you’ve read the Adam Stork story, which is presented in Video/F. Essay 3, you will have been able to understand how it finally does explain the riddle of riddles of the human condition, how we could be ‘good’ when we appeared to be ‘bad’.
 So we can tick that box.

-Box 3 So the real story is there was this amazing battle — which the Adam Stork story explains — where we had to suffer upset until we found understanding, but people became so overly upset they couldn’t resist giving up the heroic search for knowledge and deciding to impose oppressive dogma on free thinking.
-In effect, they decided to ‘fly back on course’ and stop the corrupting search for knowledge — which was an irresponsible ‘loss of nerve’, as Bronowski pointed out, or lacking ‘courage’ and ‘pathologically soft’, as Nietzsche referred to it.
+Box 3 So the real story is there was this amazing battle—which the Adam Stork story explains—where we had to suffer upset until we found understanding, but people became so overly upset they couldn’t resist giving up the heroic search for knowledge and deciding to impose oppressive dogma on free thinking.
+In effect, they decided to ‘fly back on course’ and stop the corrupting search for knowledge—which was an irresponsible ‘loss of nerve’, as Bronowski pointed out, or lacking ‘courage’ and ‘pathologically soft’, as Nietzsche referred to it.
 Giving up the battle and dogmatically imposing ideal, ‘correct’ values amounted to an irresponsible false start to a cooperative and loving world.
 The PC movement is basically only mimicking the new human-condition-free state, not bringing in a human-condition-free state for humans at all!
 It’s just pretending to.
-As described in F. Essay 29 and F. Essay 51, they are bringing about the closing of our minds forever — bringing about the extinction of the human race.
+They are bringing about the closing of our minds forever—bringing about the extinction of the human race.

 So, that’s how dangerous this PC culture is, and how addicted to it the world has become.
 How many books has Eckhart Tolle sold?
 Millions and millions and millions, and honestly there’s nothing in them.
 There’s no explanation of anything.
 It’s all about just stop thinking.
 Basically, take your head out and put it on the top of a saw and chop the top half of your head off, your association cortex, your thinking mind.
 So, we can tick that box.